pydemo/prep-logs/bigdata.md

   |Splitting and serving regions can be thought of as **autosharding**
  |system is integrated with the MapReduce framework by supplying wrappers that convert tables into input source and output targets for MapReduce jobs
   |There is also the option to run client-supplied code in the address space of the server.
 The server-side framework to support this is called **coprocessors**.
 The code has access to the server local data and can be used to implement lightweight batch jobs, or use expressions to analyze or summarize data based on a variety of operators.
+HFiles| are persistent and ordered immutable maps from keys to values.
+Internally, the files are sequences of blocks with a block index stored at the end.
+The index is loaded and kept in memory when the HFile is opened.
+The default block size is 64 KB but can be configured differently if required.
+The store files internally provide an API to access specific values as well as to scan ranges of values given a start and end key. delete marker| (also known as a tombstone marker) is written to indicate the fact that the given key has been deleted LSM-trees |are storing data in multipage blocks that are arranged in a B-tree-like structure on disk three major components to HBase:| the client library, at least one master server, and many region servers.